 Usually, there cannot be duplicated CNAME entries for the same subdomain (e.g. you cannot have 2

 CNAME records for

 de.example.com).
 If a subdomain is already aliased, you need to change it if you wants to point the subdomain to Glopal localized version of your store.

 These are just arbitrary text records used to provide any type of information to 3rd parties.
-We are using it to prove to Google we are in control of the domain to be able to setup custom domains on Glopal's side.
+We are using it to prove to Google control of the domain for hosting international sites and running Google Shopping campaigns.

 This record should always be added at the domain's root level (identified by